IllinoisStateGeologicalSurvey/keras-spatial/README.md

 - source (path or url): raster source
 - width (int): array size produced by generator
 - height (int): array size produced by generator
-- indexes (int or sequence of ints): one or more raster bands to sampled
+- indexes (int or tuple of ints): one or more raster bands to sampled
-- crs (CRS): the desired coordinate reference system if different from source
 - interleave (str): type of interleave 'band' or 'pixel' (default='pixel')
 - resampling (int): One of the values from rasterio.enums.Resampling (default=Resampling.nearest)
-- preprocess (function): callback function invoked on the numpy array prior to returning it to the model

 Raises RasterioIOError when the source is set if the file or remote resource is not available.